elljoh/Environmental-Intelligence-Suite/docs/custom-geospatial-query-extension.md

-After merging the jobs above, the output in Dashboard Visualization component would reflect computation from Sept 2020 (Day 1) rather than the original one from Aug 2020 (Day 0).
+As a consequence of the above operation, the output in Dashboard Visualization component would reflect computation from Sept 2020 (Day 1) rather than the original one from Aug 2020 (Day 0).

 Navigate to Weather Operations Center and verify that the query results reflect computational change due to temporal movement from Day 0 to Day 1.